-\end{assumption} It is easy to see that $\|\erm(\vec X,\vec \ft)\| \lesssim 1$ with probability one, by noting that $\ft$ is a possible interpolator.
-The assumption's inequality indicates that the norm has an ``inductive bias'' towards the ground truth $\ft$, in that it requires a larger norm to interpolate pure noise rather than the underlying ``true signal'' $\ft \in \cF$.
-Motivating example is $\ell_p$-MNI in the case of overparametrized linear regression, when $p \geq 1$, see Example \ref{Ex:P} below, for further details.
+\end{assumption} Under this assumption, if $C \geq 1$ is sufficiently large, the norm exhibits an inductive bias toward $\ft$.
+To see this, note that $\|\erm(\vec X,\vec \ft)\| \lesssim 1$ with probability one, since $\ft$ is a feasible interpolator.
+The inequality in the assumption indicates that the norm has an ``inductive bias'' toward the ground truth $\ft$: interpolating pure noise requires a larger norm than interpolating the underlying true signal $\ft \in \cF$.
+A motivating example is the $\ell_p$-MNI in overparameterized linear regression for $p \geq 1$; see \Cref{Ex:P} below for further details.